 He has been a member of the following Scout groups/units: 1st Newchurch, 6th Newport, 7th Newport, 3rd Ventnor, 51st Bath, Vectis Vanguard Explorer Scout Unit, Smugglers Network and Bath City Network.

-As a member, he has taken part in over 60 camps, with over 150 nights away.
+As a member, he has taken part in over 80 camps, with just shy of 200 nights away.
 In 2011, Ashley took his Scouting international as part of the “Allsorts” (Isle of Wight/Hampshire) Unit to the 22nd World Scout Jamboree in Sweden.
 Here he met, talked and sang with Scouts from everywhere from Belgium to Swaziland.
 In 2013, he again went international with a team of three to The Netherlands, completing a 10-day expedition through the country and completing projects on the way – all part of the Explorer Belt Award.
+Ashley will attend the World Scout Jamboree once again in 2019, this time as a member of the International Service Team, volunteering for the duration to ensure all the young people attending get the chance at an experience at least as good as his.

 Throughout his time as a youth member within Scouting, Ashley has gained the following Scouting awards: